CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-a-command-line-interface.md

 - `--separator CHAR` or `--sep CHAR` overrides the CSV delimiter.
 For `.csv` files the default remains `;`.
 - `--username NAME` or `-u NAME` overrides the username stored in conversion metadata.
+- `--default-vital-status ALIVE|DECEASED|UNKNOWN_STATUS` sets the fallback `subject.vitalStatus.status` used for `PXF` output when no source-derived value is available.
+Default: `ALIVE`.
 - `--test` suppresses time-varying metadata so generated files are stable for comparisons.
 - `--verbose` or `-v` prints progress information.
 - `--debug LEVEL` prints the resolved internal request and extra debugging output.